LibCMaker/LibCMaker/README.md

 LibCMaker_<LibName>/.appveyor.yml
 ```

-## Notes
+## Notes and requirements.

-1. Dirent is tested only on Windows.

-2. wxWidgets is tested only on Linux and on Windows.
+1. LibCMaker requires CMake 3.4+.

+2. ICU requires CMake 3.11+ for MSVC and 3.3+ for others.

 3. wxWidgets requires CMake 3.5+ for MSVC and MinGW-w64.

 4. Android NDK r18+ does not have 'std::experimental' namespace for C++14.
 This affects to Boost and SQLiteModernCPP.
 In this case Boost can be comppiled with C++11 and C++17, SQLiteModernCPP can be compiled only with C++17.
 C++17 requires CMake 3.8+ and CXX_STANDARD=17.

 5. MSVC does not have the flags for C++11.
-MSVC 2015 Update 3 has /std:c++14 and /std:c++latest, no compiler flags is used by default.
+MSVC 2015 Update 3 has /std:c++14 and /std:c++latest, no flags for C++ standard is used by default.
 MSVC 2017 has /std:c++14, /std:c++17 and /std:c++latest, /std:c++14 is used by default.
 If in the CMake project CXX_STANDARD=11 then MSVC 2015 does not specify any C++ standard and MSVC 2017 specifies C++14.
+This affects to LibCMaker_Boost for the flag, which will or will not be passed to the 'b2' tool.

+6. Dirent is tested only on Windows.

+7. wxWidgets is tested only on Linux and on Windows.

 ## Known build issues